Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Recommendations

-When disassembling the upper attachment of the strut, you will have to unscrew the nut which is slightly recessed in the cup countersink while immobilizing the shock absorber rod in rotation.
-The best way to carry out this operation is to use a 21 mm pass-through socket.
+When disassembling the strut upper mount, you will have to unscrew the nut which is slightly recessed in the strut upper mount countersink while immobilizing the shock rod in rotation.
+The best way to carry out this operation is to use a 21 mm go-through socket.

-When disassembling the upper attachment of the strut, you will have to unscrew the nut which is slightly recessed in the cup countersink while immobilizing the shock absorber rod in rotation.
-The best way to carry out this operation is to use a 21 mm pass-through socket.
+When disassembling the strut upper mount, you will have to unscrew the nut which is slightly recessed in the strut upper mount countersink while immobilizing the shock rod in rotation.
+The best way to carry out this operation is to use a 21 mm go-through socket.

-• Can be operated by its periphery using a 22 mm combination wrench, which allows unscrewing the nut.
+• Can be operated by its periphery using a 22 mm spanner, which allows unscrewing the nut.

-• Allows the passage of the 6 mm Allen key in its axis, which makes it possible to immobilize the shock absorber rod.
+• Allows the passage of the 6 mm allen key in its axis, which makes it possible to immobilize the shock rod.

-The strut mounting screws and nuts are frequently oxidized.
+The lower strut mounting bolts and nuts are frequently oxidized.
 Do not hesitate to coat them with penetrating oil before unscrewing them.

-The strut mounting screws and nuts are frequently oxidized.
+The lower strut mounting bolts and nuts are frequently oxidized.
 Do not hesitate to coat them with penetrating oil before unscrewing them.

-Compressing the suspension spring is a very delicate and dangerous operation.
-Always use good quality compression tools suitable for Twingo shock absorbers.
+Compressing the coil spring is a very delicate and dangerous operation.
+Always use a good quality coil spring compressor suitable for Twingo shock absorbers.

-Compressing the suspension spring is a very delicate and dangerous operation.
-Always use good quality compression tools suitable for Twingo shock absorbers.
+Compressing the coil spring is a very delicate and dangerous operation.
+Always use a good quality coil spring compressor suitable for Twingo shock absorbers.

 Required Tools